spencerc99/deck.gl/dev-docs/RFCs/v5.0/controller-architecture-rfc.md

 * For deck.gl v5.0 we started working on first person controllers and viewports,
 * For deck.gl v5.0 plus we are introducing a multiviewport architecture.

-The combination of various viewports in a single render, feeding them off the same "map" state data,
+The combination of various viewports in a single render, feeding them off the same "map" state data

 ## Details